 A co-ed living group located a bit off campus from MIT.
 The house is a co-ed living space.
 We normally have around 24 kids living here.
 Though we live in one of the richer parts of Boston, we are actually the cheapest option of living at MIT.
 The house also includes a new drum kit, a piano, a bunch of acoustic guitars, a bass guitar, various amps, Guitar Hero, an accordion, and other instruments for the musically inclined.

 WILG is one of the few all- women housing options at MIT.
 We're an independent living group that houses about 45 residents.
 WILG was founded with the belief that a group of hard- working women can manage their own house, and we've been doing just that for over 30 years.
 WILG is located just 7 minutes from 77 Mass Ave (closer than Next House), and we offer a great community, as well as delicious homecooked meals and baked goods!

 How rush works

 Each house has a different rush system.
 ET and WILG host events for prospective new members at the same time as fraternity/sorority rush, and again near the beginning of second semester.
 Student House, Fenway, and pika all practice informal rush, recruiting new members throughout the semester.
 The best way to get to know an ILG is by coming over and getting to know the people who live there.

 Although by MIT policy, freshmen must live on campus, freshmen are welcome at rush events and some houses have freshmen members who participate in the community and plan to move in their sophomore years.

-Fenway House, pika, Student House, No. 6, and Epsilon Theta have graduate student members as well as undergrads.
+Fenway House, pika, Student House, and Epsilon Theta have graduate student members as well as undergrads.
 Graduate students can join an ILG the same way undergraduates do, or can learn more by emailing rush contacts below.